PereViader/ManualDi/README.md

 ### Populating the bindings

 We have seen on the previous section how to start binding, but we've not actually bound anything.
-There are several extension methods for the `ITypeBinding<T, Y>` that will allow you to actually make the binding do something.
+There are several extension methods for the `TypeBinding<T, Y>` that will allow you to actually make the binding do something.
 Although there is nothing preventing you from calling these methods in another order, the convention this library recommends is to call them in this order.

 ```csharp